ybillchen/GC_formation_model/README.md

 ## Install

+We have tested `GC-formation-model` on `3.8 <= python <= 3.11`.
+However, lower/higher versions may also work.

-you can `git clone` the source package from [GitHub](https://github.com/ybillchen/GC-formation-model):
+To download the packge, you can `git clone` the source package from [GitHub](https://github.com/ybillchen/GC-formation-model):
 ```shell
 $ git clone https://github.com/ybillchen/GC-formation-model.git
 ```